storj/storj/docs/blueprints/referral-manager-v1.md

 _User Interface For Displaying Referral Link_

-1. Users will have a `Give me a link` button on the UI.
+1. Users will have a referral tab on the UI.
 On click, it will try to retrieve referral tokens from the backend:
     - if the front-end receives tokens, it should display them.
     - if the front-end receives empty response payload, it should display a message `No available referral link.
 Try again later.`

 ## Rationale

-We could add a new column `referral_tokens` in users table to store user's unredeemed tokens, since the `registration_token` is a temporary table.
+We could add a new column `referral_tokens` in `users` table to store user's unredeemed tokens, since the `registration_token` is a temporary table.

 ## Implementation